Audien Hearing Aid Review: 2025 Cost and Pricing

-At such a low price, Audien’s hearing aids forego many useful features of our favorite hearing aids — Bluetooth, remote adjustments, and directional microphones, to name a few — but for someone looking to try out hearing aids for the first time, Audien is a good (and affordable) place to start.
+At such low prices, Audien’s hearing aids lack many of the useful features of our favorite hearing aids: Most lack smartphone controls or Bluetooth connectivity, for example.
+But for someone looking to try out hearing aids for the first time, Audien is a good and affordable place to start.

 Audien Hearing Aids Pros and Cons